wjakob/nanobind/docs/why.rst

   immediately creates the underlying docstring.
-When a function takes a C++ type as parameter that is not yet registered in pybind11, the docstring will include a C++ type name (e.g. ``std::vector<int, std::allocator<int>>``), which can look rather ugly.
-Avoiding this issue in pybind11 requires careful arrangement of binding declarations.
+When a function takes a C++ type as parameter that is not yet registered in pybind11, the docstring will include a C++ type name (e.g. ``std::vector<int, std::allocator<int>>``), which can look rather ugly. pybind11 binding declarations must be arranged very carefully to work around this issue.

-  nanobind avoids this issue by not pre-rendering function docstrings: they are created on the fly when queried. nanobind also has improved out-of-the-box compatibility with documentation generation tools like `Sphinx
+  nanobind avoids the issue altogether by not pre-rendering docstrings: they are created on the fly when queried. nanobind also has improved out-of-the-box compatibility with documentation generation tools like `Sphinx
   <https://www.sphinx-doc.org/en/master/>`_.

 - **Low-level API**: nanobind exposes an optional low-level API to provide